datastructures-js/linked-list/DoublyLinkedList.md

 ```

 ### findReverse
-Reversevly finds the first node that returns true from the callback or null if nothing found.
-It accepts a second param as the starting node to search.
+finds the first node that match a callback criteria or null if nothing found by scanning the list from end to beginning.
+It also accepts a second param as the starting end node to start searching from.

 ```js
 const node5 = doublyLinkedList.findReverse(